dcunited001/dcunited001.github.io/_posts/2019-1-15-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 Doing so quickly becomes intractible, so the energy you invest thereto must be channeled wisely, otherwise it is wasted.
 In sociophysical systems, even before the validity the tractibility of problems

+- TODO: end by summarizing the fear/love reading from youtube?

 [^neuro-social-media]: The constant juxtaposition of the objects
     mental focus has disastrous long-term effects, psychologically and